 (43) of the countries in the world have corporate income tax rates between 25 and 30 percent.
 Twenty-eight countries have tax rates between 30 and 35 percent.
 The United States is one of only three countries in the world with a corporate tax rate

 above 35 percent.
 Seventy-five countries have corporate tax rates between 0 and 20 percent.

 Corporate Tax Rates around the World Have Fallen in the Past Decade

-Reductions in corporate income tax rates in the past twelve years have occurred across the globe, reducing considerably the worldwide average tax rate (Chart 2).
+Over the past thirteen years, countries across the globe have reduced their corporate income tax rates, considerably reducing the worldwide average tax rate (Figure 2).
 In 2003, the worldwide average was approximately 30 percent.
-By 2015, the average rate had declined by a little more than 7 percentage points to 22.8 percent.
+By 2016, the average rate had declined by roughly 7 percentage points to 22.5 percent.

-The average top marginal corporate tax rate weighted by GDP has not declined as much.
-This is mainly due to the fact that the United States, which makes up approximately 25 percent of world GDP, continues to have a high 39 percent corporate income tax rate that has not changed in over 10 years.
-Nonetheless, the worldwide GDP-weighted average tax rate has declined from 35.5 percent to 29.8 percent in the last 10 years.
+After weighting by GDP, the average top marginal corporate tax rate has declined less.
+This is mainly due to the fact that the United States, which makes up approximately 25 percent of world GDP, continues to have a high 38.92 percent corporate income tax rate that has not changed in more than 10 years.
+Nonetheless, the worldwide GDP-weighted average tax rate has declined from 34.1 percent to 29.5 percent in the last 10 years.

-This downward trend holds across all regions of the globe (Chart 3).
-The average top marginal corporate tax rate in all regions has declined in the past decade.
+This downward trend holds across all regions of the globe (Figure 3).
+The average top marginal corporate tax rate in all regions has declined in the past thirteen years.